top of page

 “I couldn’t go to school because my father, 53 years old, was killed while he was at his job three years ago by a suicide bomber, and I had to start working for us to survive,” she said.

 “It was very difficult to work on the streets.
 I was being scolded and denigrated by municipality workers and shopkeepers.
 Sometimes, they took my money by force.
+For lunch, some days, some kind people gave me bread and some potato chips.”

-Ayesha’s mother, then 45, begged outside a bakery to feed her eight children—four daughters and three sons besides Ayesha.
+Ayesha’s mother, then 45, begged outside a bakery to feed her eight children, four daughters and three sons besides Ayesha.
 The family rented a single room in her uncle’s house for US $35 a month.

 “I am very happy to be in school.
 I feel that I am growing and learning.
 I want to become a pilot.
 Monthly food items that we receive from the school are very helpful for my family,” Ayesha added, once she was able to return to classroom life.